 It can also include anything that might hold an employee back from learning like previous negative experiences, illnesses or availability.
 The important thing is to look for ways to boost their motivation.

 This includes the actual place of work and all that it entails.
-If you expect your employees to undertake training, don’t expect them to fit it into a packed work day.
+If you expect your employees to undertake training, don’t expect them to fit it into a packed workday.
 Don’t spring tasks on them.
 Don’t move deadlines.
 Don’t ask them to take on the work of someone else who has gone on holiday.
-Respect the commitment they are about to make to improving their knowledge, as it will surely benefit the company.
+Respect the commitment they are about to make to improve their knowledge, as it will surely benefit the company.

 External Professional Context